sparkwithdots/engineering-tools-onboarding/README.md

 # AI Assistant for Engineering Tools Onboarding

-This repo is the full code for article [article link](link goes here)
+This repo is the complete code for article [SaaS-based Engineering Tool Onboarding with AI Assistance](link goes here).

+This prototype application uses dummy data and partial official SaaS platform documentation and downloaded public PDFs as source of knowledge base for demo purposes.

+## Demo

 ## Prepare environment